X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 `LIST 50-` will display line 50 to the end of the program.

-Pressing the `CONTROL` key during a listing will slow the listing down once printing reaches the bottom of the screen.
-Approximately one line per second will be displayed.
+Pressing the **<mark>CTRL</mark>** key during a listing will slow the listing down once printing reaches the bottom of the screen.
+Approximately one line per second will be displayed.  `LIST` is aborted by hitting the **<mark>RUN/STOP</mark>** key.

-Pressing the `SPACE BAR` during the listing will cause the listing to pause.
+Pressing the **<mark>SPACE BAR</mark>** during the listing will cause the listing to pause.
-Pressing the `SPACE BAR` a second time will unpause the listing.
+Pressing the **<mark>SPACE BAR</mark>** a second time will unpause the listing.
 You may also use the down arrow key to scroll by one line or use the `PgDn` key to scroll approximately one screen full of text.

+### LOAD

+**TYPE: Command**
+**FORMAT: LOAD ["&lt;filename&gt;"][,&lt;device&gt;][,&lt;address&gt;]**

+**Action:** The `LOAD` statement reads the contents of a program file from disk into memory.
+That way you can use the information `LOAD`ed or change the information in some way.
+The device number is optional, but when it is left out, the Commander X16 will automatically default to 8, the first disk device.
+The `LOAD` command closes all open files and if it is used in direct mode, it performs a `CLR` (clear) before reading the program.
+If `LOAD` is executed from within a program, the program is `RUN`.  this means that you can use `LOAD` to "chain" several programs together.
+None of the variables are cleared during a chain operation.

+If you are using file name pattern matching, the first file which matches the pattern is loaded.
+The asterisk in quotes by itself `("*")` causes the first file name in the disk directory to be loaded.
+If the file name used does not or if it is not a program, the BASIC error message `?FILE NOT FOUND` occurs.

+Programs will `LOAD` starting at memory location $0801 (hex) unless a secondary &lt;address&gt; of 1 is used.
+If you use the secondary address of 1 this will cause the program to `LOAD` to the memory loction from which it was saved.

+**EXAMPLES of the LOAD Command:**
+- LOAD FN$ (uses the contents of FN$ to load from disk)
+- LOAD "*",8 (loads the first program from device 8)
+- LOAD "GAME",8,1 (loads "GAME" into the same memory address it was saved from)

 ### LOCATE